nairjayesh/mindgap/_posts/2022-01-30-The_Internet.md

 And so many other such illusions were revealed.

-This was liberating - I could for the first time - pursue things on my own terms, test my beliefs and learn new things on my own time and in a way that was unique fit for my context.
+This was liberating - I could for the first time - pursue things on my own terms, test my beliefs and learn new things on my own time and in a way that was unique to me.

 That was not all - it even enabled me to explore my interests.
 Seek out opportunities I never thought I would have been capable of acting upon.